ceres-solver/ceres-solver/docs/source/solving.rst

    1. Compute the Jacobian matrix in some order and then have the factorization algorithm permute the columns of the Jacobian.

-   2. Compute the Jacobian with it's columns already permuted.
+   2. Compute the Jacobian with its columns already permuted.

    The first option incurs a significant memory penalty.
 The factorization algorithm has to make a copy of the permuted Jacobian